USS Enterprise (NCC-1701-D): Transition to film

-Production designer Herman Zimmerman had more freedom for Star Trek Generations than he had on previous Star Trek films.
+Production designer Herman Zimmerman had more freedom for Star Trek Generations (1994) than he had on previous Star Trek films.
 Producers wanted to ensure Generations stayed true to the television series while also taking advantage of the film production's scope and budget.
 Interiors were relit and received several cosmetic changes, such as redesigned consoles, metallic accents, and replacing backlit displays with monitors.
 Some changes, like enhanced detailing and a redesigned bridge ceiling, were necessitated by the film cameras' higher resolution.
 The increased budget allowed for the creation of sophisticated new sets, such as the stellar cartography lab.

 John Knoll led ILM's visual effects for the film, including an all-CGI warp jump effect for the Enterprise.
 ILM rewired and updated its six-foot Enterprise model for the saucer separation sequence.
 ILM made a 12 ft saucer section model to "crash" into an 80 ft planet surface model.
 An 18 in model of the saucer's forward edge was used for close-ups of the crashed ship.

+Return in Star Trek: Picard

+Despite resistance due to budget and time, Star Trek: Picard executive producer Terry Matalas insisted on the Enterprise appearing in the show's third season (2023): he said they could not "have a Star Trek: The Next Generation reunion without [...] the Enterprise."
+There was not much construction information available for production designer Dave Blass and art director Liz Kloczkowski to recreate the bridge set, and they created a wall of set photos and screen captures for reference.
+Blass hired Denise and Michael Okuda, from the Next Generation production team, to assist.
+Construction of the bridge set took three months and involved approximately 50 people.
+The large wooden arch in the middle of the bridge was the most difficult part of the build, but remaking the chairs and recreating the carpet was also challenging.
+Changes in cameras and cinematography required a new approach to lighting the set.